 Assistive Technology for VI

-What is an Assistive Technology Instructional Specialist for People with Visual Impairments (ATIS)?
+What is an Assistive Technology Specialist for People with Visual Impairments?

 What are the admissions requirements?

+Many employers require ACVREP CATIS certification.
+Our programs are designed to prepare students for CATIS certification eligibility.
 Upon completion of this course of study, you will be eligible to apply for positions in adult rehabilitation programs and in specialized educational institutions across the country.
 Students willing to travel outside the state are likely to find employment before graduation.
 Salaries differ from state to state.
-VRT specialists may work in state vocational services for the blind, rehabilitation units of Veterans Administration hospitals, programs for elders with visual impairments, private non-profit organizations, rehabilitation agencies, low vision clinics, or private practice.
-The average beginning salary for an Vision Rehabilitation Therapist Specialist in New England is around $42,000.
+AT specialists may work in state vocational services for the blind, rehabilitation units of Veterans Administration hospitals, programs for elders with visual impairments, private non-profit organizations, rehabilitation agencies, low vision clinics, or private practice.

 What financial assistance is available?